OGSarah/Workout/README.md

   <p><strong>Track a client's strength, reps, and endurance progress over time.
 At a glance.</strong></p>
 </div>

 Workout is a SwiftUI app for iOS 27 that turns a client's raw workout history into clear, glanceable progress.
-It surfaces every exercise the client has performed, lets a coach set per-exercise goals, and visualises progress toward those goals with circular gauges and time-series charts across multiple time ranges — with full accessibility support and end-to-end test coverage.
+It surfaces every exercise the client has performed, lets a coach set per-exercise goals, and visualises progress toward those goals with circular gauges and time-series charts across multiple time ranges, with full accessibility support and end-to-end test coverage.

 [![Tests](https://github.com/OGSarah/Workout/actions/workflows/tests.yml/badge.svg)](https://github.com/OGSarah/Workout/actions/workflows/tests.yml)